Human Rights

 Basic Policy

-The Sumitomo Forestry Group participated in the UN Global Compact in 2008, formulated the Sumitomo Forestry Group Human Rights Policy in July 2019, and revised in April 2023.
+The Sumitomo Forestry Group participated in the UN Global Compact in 2008, formulated the Sumitomo Forestry Group Human Rights Policy in July 2019.
 We comply with international human rights bills (Universal Declaration of Human Rights and International Covenants on Human Rights), the International Labour Organization (ILO) Core Labour Standards, and the United Nations Guiding Principles on Business and Human Rights.
+In April 2023, we revised Sumitomo Forestry Group's Human Rights Policy in order to make it more compliant with international guidelines.
+This revision was made based on opinions of third parties, in order to ensure that our business partners are committed to respecting human rights.
 The Sumitomo Forestry Group also participates in the UN Global Compact, its Japan local network (including the HRDD subcommittee) and the World Business Council for Sustainable Development (WBCSD).
 In addition, the "Sumitomo Forestry Group Code of Conduct", which is based on these international norms, states respect for human beings and the realization of a healthy workplace.
 In addition, the Code calls for the respect of the human rights of all individuals, including women, children, indigenous people, minorities and other socially vulnerable people and stipulates that there will be no discrimination whatsoever on the basis of race, ethnicity, nationality, gender, religion, ideology, disability, sexual orientation, gender identity or other.
 The Code also does not permit forced labor or child labor in any form.

 The Group is also working to disseminate its policies to its business partners, and is conducting human rights due diligence and respond to human rights risks in an effort to fully grasp and mitigate any risk related to human rights.
 Where necessary, we will provide as much support as possible to our business partners in their efforts to respect human rights.